THE POWER OF ACTIVE PARTICIPATION IN THE CITY

 Cultural Investment Portfolio

-hosted a collaborative and interactive workshop
+and hosted an interactive workshop

 featuring Nygel Jones and Hoverlay.